Atchub1/leaflet-challenge/README.md

 ## Visualization

-  Using Leaflet I plotted all of the earthquakes, that occured in 1 day, based on thier longitude and latitude.
+  Using Leaflet I plotted all earthquakes that occured in 1 day, based on thier longitude and latitude.

-   * Earthquakes with higher magnitudes should appear larger and darker in color
+   * Earthquakes with higher magnitudes appear larger and darker in color

    * Popups provide additional information about the earthquake